pbollhorn/bi-group-5-and-9/exam_project/README.md

 The budgets and revenues are given by TMDB in USD without adjusting for inflation.
 We will adjust the amounts for inflation and analyze everything in 2023 USD.

-## Question we will explore
+## What we will explore

 #### Movie budget and revenue:
-- What budget, revenue, profit and ROI do the movies from TMDB have?
+- What budget, revenue, profit and ROI (Return on Investment) do the movies from TMDB have?
 - How many movies make a profit?

 #### Lead actor age and gender: